-sixteen (16) hours, any additional hours worked shall be compensated at two (2) times the employee's straight time rate of pay until the employee shall have had eight (8) consecutive hours

-- C. Prior to or after an employee has worked sixteen (16) hours as specified above, the City may, at its option, grant the employee eight (8) consecutive hours off duty. - D. If any of the off-duty hours fall within or overlap into the employee's next regularly scheduled straight time work period, he/she shall be paid for all such hours off-duty within his/her regular straight time work period at his/her regular straight time rate. - E. Hours compensated at two (2) times the regular straight time rate shall not count as hours worked for the purpose of computing overtime. - Nothing under this section shall be construed as requiring the City F. to work an employee at two (2) times his/her straight time rate of pay.

-OUT OF CLASS

-Employees assigned by their Department Head or his/her designee to work out-of-class in a higher paid bargaining unit classification for at least forty (40) consecutive hours within a pay period, and for any consecutive hours in excess of forty (40), including holidays, shall be paid for such time at five percent (5%) above their straight time rate of pay or base of the higher classification whichever is higher, but not to exceed the maximum rate of pay assigned to the higher classification.
-In the event the qualifying Out of Class assignment continues into the next pay period, all consecutive hours worked on the Out of Class assignment shall be paid in accordance with this provision.
-Once a break occurs, the forty (40) hour requirement must again be met.
+1 cumulative, and when the total number of hours worked reaches 2 sixteen (16) hours, any additional hours worked shall be 3 compensated at two (2) times the employee's straight time rate of 4 pay until the employee shall have had eight (8) consecutive hours 5 off.
+6 B. Remote Assist work of two (2) instances or less in number and 7 seven (7) minutes or less duration shall not be considered an 8 interruption of consecutive hours off duty.
+9 C. Prior to or after an employee has worked sixteen (16) hours as 10 specified above, the City may, at its option, grant the employee 11 eight (8) consecutive hours off duty.
+12 D. If any of the off-duty hours fall within or overlap into the employee's 13 next regularly scheduled straight time work period, he/she shall be 14 paid for all such hours off-duty within his/her regular straight time 15 work period at his/her regular straight time rate.
+16 E. Hours compensated at two (2) times the regular straight time rate 17 shall not count as hours worked for the purpose of computing 18 overtime.
+19 F. Nothing under this section shall be construed as requiring the City 20 to work an employee at two (2) times his/her straight time rate of 21 pay.
+22 15.10 OUT OF CLASS 23 Employees assigned by their Department Head or his/her designee to 24 work out-of-class in a higher paid bargaining unit classification for at least 25 forty (40) consecutive hours within a pay period, and for any consecutive 26 hours in excess of forty (40), including holidays, shall be paid for such 27 time at five percent (5%) above their straight time rate of pay or base of 28 the higher classification whichever is higher, but not to exceed the 29 maximum rate of pay assigned to the higher classification.
+In the event 30 the qualifying Out of Class assignment continues into the next pay period, 31 all consecutive hours worked on the Out of Class assignment shall be paid